Living A Double Life

 Well, it’s now time to start investing in a few more statement pieces that are similar to what’s come before but with a twist.
 These could be anything from a chunky knit with a unique pattern, a stand-alone waistcoat or my personal favourite – and the subject of this article – the double breasted suit jacket.

 Now it’s no secret that I’m a big fan of tailored clothing.
 Whether it’s a burgundy suit jacket with peak lapels or a well cut pair of tweed trousers, my heart is always a flutter at the prospect of all the tailoring out there for me to try on.
 But recently, I’ve been feeling that my collection was lacking something special.
 That one item that I could put on and rely on to bring the wow factor.

 After a rifle through my saved photo’s titled ‘Massive Runway Looks’, I came across the answer – a double breasted (DB) jacket.
-They’ve been all the rage with designers recently, and Alex did a great job breaking down the trend this week.
 The DB was just what I had been looking for to raise my tailoring game.
 It’s a classic formal piece that really stands out from the crowd, whilst still being easy to dress down.